On Air Now

 Despite his success, Rachmaninov seldom smiled in photographs.
 Tall and severe, he was once dubbed a ‘six-foot scowl’.
 He did however have a passion for fast cars - and later speedboats.
 He was the first in his neighbourhood to have an automobile.

-By the time of his final tour in 1943 Rachmaninov was already seriously ill with lung cancer brought on by a lifetime of heavy smoking.
+By the time of his final tour in 1943 Rachmaninov was already seriously ill.
 It seems almost prophetic that his final recital on 17 February 1943 included Chopin’s famous funeral march.
-He died a month later in Beverly Hills, four days before his 70th birthday.
+He died of melanoma a month later in Beverly Hills, four days before his 70th birthday.

 Only a decade after Rachmaninov’s death, the Grove Dictionary of Music and Musicians predicted that the ‘enormous popular success some few of Rachmaninov’s works had in his lifetime is not likely to last, and musicians never regarded them with much favour.’
 They could not have been more wrong.